Asgaros/asgaros-forum/readme.txt

 * Fixed: Send notifications for forum-subscribers when there is a new blog-post-topic
 * Fixed: Send notification to siteowner when there is a new unapproved blog-post-topic
 * Fixed: HTML from message-templates got removed after saving them
-* Changed: Move settings related to statistics to own section
+* Changed: Move settings related to statistics to its own section
 * Performance improvements and code optimizations
 * Updated: Font Awesome version 5.15.4
 = 1.15.20 =